 As a sworn translator appointed by the Spanish Ministry of Foreign Affairs (licence no. 8194) in 2010, I am qualified and authorised to offer English<>Spanish sworn translation services.

-Examples of documents I can help you with
+and can help you with

 Certificates of naturalisation